3dBookguy/ConsoleHello/README.md

 ### 1 - 21  -  2019   Initial commit to this github repository from my local repository.

 ![Screen Shot](Docs/screenShot.png)

+## The Program.
-If you are able to get this source code to compile and run successfully; your machine's display should resemble the screen shot above.
+If you are able to get this source code to compile and run; your machine's display should resemble the screen shot above.

-You see a Windows desktop program consisting of a main (parent) window containing two child windows.
-The child window on the left is the Direct Write - Direct 2D window (DW window).
-The window on the right is the OpenGL window (GL window).
+You see a Windows desktop program main (parent) window containing two child windows.
+The window on the left is the Direct Write - Direct 2D window (DW window), the window on the right is the OpenGL window (GL window).

 ## The Concept:
 A prototype for a book format reader combining high quality text typesetting and realtime 3d graphics interactively.